Tim Ballard: Friendships

 Ballard was also a former friend of M. Russell Ballard, who was the Acting President of the Quorum of the Twelve Apostles within the LDS Church until his death in November 2023, a position he had held since January 2018.
 However, their friendship ended when M. Russell Ballard became aware of Tim Ballard's alleged misconduct.
+In a September 2026 video responding to his excommunication, Ballard disputed this account, describing him as his "best friend" and saying the two remained in contact after the date the Church says their association ended.